foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_fully_con.rst

  - ``weights`` and ``bias`` tensors must be symmetric.
 Both must be quantized at the same level.
    Allowed options are

     - Per Tensor level.
-It implies that each tensor contains a single scale factor and a single zero offset equal to 0.
+This implies that each tensor contains a single scale factor and a single zero offset equal to 0.

     - Per M dimension level (number of neurons).
-It implies that each tensor contains separate scale point for each sub-tensor.
+This implies that each tensor contains separate scale point for each sub-tensor.
 All tensors contain single zero offset equal to 0.

  - Scale factor of bias tensor must be equal to the multiplication of input scale factor